-The main campus in Galloway Township consists of over 1,600 acres nestled in the Pinelands, where classes began in 1972.
+The main campus in Galloway, N.J. consists of over 1,600 acres, nestled in the Pinelands National Reserve, where classes began in 1972.
 Originally named the Richard Stockton State College, the first classes were held at the Mayflower Hotel in Atlantic City until the site in Galloway Township was completed.

-Stockton currently has five campuses as defined by the Clery Act that require crime reporting-the main campus in Galloway, Carnegie Center in Atlantic City, Manahawkin Instructional Site, Kramer Hall in Hammonton and Woodbine Instructional Site.
+Stockton currently has five campuses as defined by the Clery Act that require crime reporting-the main campus in Galloway, Carnegie Center in Atlantic City, Stockton University at Manahawkin, Kramer Hall in Hammonton and the Sam Azeez Museum of Woodbine Heritage in Woodbine.